themanyone/gitblog/README.md

 # [GitBlog](https://github.com/themanyone/gitblog)
 <img style="float:right" alt="GitBlog" src="favicon/android-icon-192x192.png">

 Use [GitHub](https://github.com/themanyone/gitblog) as a blogging platform.
+Load remote content from GitHub and display it as part of a site.
 Free collaborative web publishing with [Git](https://git-scm.com/download/win).

 Brought to you by [TheNerdShow.com](http://thenerdshow.com/)

+This project has become part of [FirstPage](http://thenerdshow.com/firstpage).

 * Keep websites up to date
-* Avoid duplicate work
+* Reduce duplicate work
 * Better collaboration
 * Track revision history
 * Work offline, and locally